jbellerb/nixos-configs/README.md

 # nixos-configs

-This flake contains the NixOS config of my media server as well as my in-progress ports and modules.
-Since mid-2019 and through multiple hardware changes (including the upgrade to 64-bit), some version of this config has supported my server needs.
+This flake contains configs for my NixOS machines and my in-progress ports and modules.
+Through multiple hardware changes (including the upgrade to 64-bit), some version of these configs has supported my computing needs.
 Flakeification of all the things happened in early 2022.
-I'll try to keep this current with my true config, but the two will differ until I figure out what to do with private info.
+I'll try to keep this current with my true config, but the two will differ until I figure out what to do with some private info.
 Secrets are managed with [sops-nix](https://github.com/Mic92/sops-nix).

+### shanghai

+My media server, a 2009 Dell Desktop PC.
+Hosts Samba, Jellyfin, an IRC bouncer, and a few misc. services still in Docker land. btrfs has only failed me once.

+### suez

+The cheapest box you can get through Amazon Lightsail.
+Hosts a WireGuard VPN and an ad-blocking DNS.

+### lagos

+Small partition on my laptop for Linux development.
+User is managed with [home-manager](https://github.com/nix-community/home-manager). bcachefs because btrfs wasn't cool enough.

 ## References